DGL-GAN: Discriminator Guided Learning for GAN Compression: Related work

 \emph{Vanilla GANs compression.}\ Recently, some works \cite{aguinaldo2019compressing,yu2020self,lin2021anycost,hou2020slimmable,liu2021content,chen2021gans, li2021revisiting, liu2022sparse} focus on the compression of vanilla GANs, which is more difficult and challenging.
 Aguinaldo et al. \cite{aguinaldo2019compressing} are the first to apply the KD technique to compress vanilla GANs, which supervises the student generator via the teacher generator for compressing DCGAN \cite{radford2015unsupervised} and WGAN \cite{arjovsky2017wasserstein}.
 Yu et al. \cite{yu2020self} further propose the objective function to align the loss values of the student generator with that of the teacher generator.
 Chen et al. \cite{chen2021gans} finds that lottery ticket hypothesis \cite{frankle2018lottery} also holds for GANs and compresses SN-GAN \cite{miyato2018spectral} on CIFAR-10.
 Slimmable GAN \cite{hou2020slimmable} gradually distills the generator towards the reduction of the channels.
 CA-GAN \cite{liu2021content} conducts punning over the teacher generator and distillation on the student generator, where the content of interest is fed to the KD scheme.
 Anycost-GAN \cite{lin2021anycost} compresses StyleGAN2 to edit natural synthesized images in the resource-constrained scenario, equipped with multi-resolution training, adaptive channels, and generator-conditioned discriminator, etc. GCC \cite{li2021revisiting} explores the student discriminator with flexible masks of convolutional weights during the compression of GANs.
+Kang et al. \cite{kang2022information} proposes to maximize the variational lower bound of the mutual information between the student generator and the teacher generator, with the aid of an additional Energy Based Model (EBM).
 The tendency of the research on the compression of vanilla GANs is towards compressing large-scale vanilla GANs on high-resolution datasets, i.e., from SN-GAN on CIFAR-10 to StyleGAN2 on FFHQ or BigGAN on ImageNet, which is non-trivial to be compressed.
+We summarize the differences between our method and previous methods in Tab. \ref{Tab: comparasion_dgl_baselines}.